Easy Refried Beans

 Instructions

-• Add the canola oil to a large dutch oven on medium heat with the onions and cook for 4-5 minutes until translucent then add in the garlic and pinto beans and cook stirring frequently for another 5 minutes.
+• Add the vegetable oil to a large Dutch oven on medium heat with the onions and cook for 4-5 minutes until translucent, then add in the garlic and pinto beans and cook stirring frequently for another 5 minutes.

 Notes